Callisto95/Configs/Notes/Upscayl.md

 Unlike `upscayl-standard` or `high-fidelity` it removes noise, meaning the resulting image may look less detailed.
 However, It tends to have sharper edges than any of the two.

 It effectively is `high-fidelity`, but with much less or no noise, but with sharper edges.
+This doesn't mean that all noise is removed, however it sometimes removes noise.

 ### Ultrasharp (Non Commercial)